-A Lightmap Parameters Asset stores a set of values for the parameters which control Unity’s Global Illumination (GI) features.
+A Lightmap Parameters Asset contains a set of values for the parameters that control Unity’s lighting features.
 These Assets allow you to define and save different sets of values for lighting, for use in different situations.

 To create a new Lightmap Parameters Asset, right-click in the Project window and go to Create > New Parameters Asset.
 Unity stores this in your Project folder.

 Свойства When you click on a Lightmap Parameters Asset in the Project window, the Inspector window displays the values defined in that Asset.
 The parameters and their descriptions are listed in the table below.

 These parameters configure Realtime Global Illumination using Enlighten (deprecated).
 Realtime Global Illumination is not supported in the High Defintion Render Pipeline (HDRP) or the Universal Render Pipeline (URP).

 Enlighten is deprecated, and will soon be removed.
 As an alternative lightmapper, use the Progressive GPU Lightmapper (Preview) or Progressive CPU Lightmapper.
 Unity is developing a new solution for real-time global illumination.
 For more information, see the Unity blog.